grauds/grauds/README.md

 </p>

 <p align="center">
-  All my personal non-commercial projects here are gathered together under one flower brand Clematis which I invented for myself back in the year of 2000 to mark up code for my post-graduate studies.
-Ever since that days I publish more in hope it will be useful and shared in the community.
+  All my personal non-commercial projects are gathered together under one flower brand Clematis which I invented for myself back in the year of 2000 to mark up code for my post-graduate studies.
 The image itself is not under any restricted license and if someone proves this pretty flower is his/her, I'll gladly add a reference.
 </p>

 <p align="center">